 But where is Hippocrates?
 Surely the ‘Father of Medicine’ should be here to see Vesalius strut his stuff?
 Or maybe not.
 Hippocrates is associated with bedside medicine, and healing living bodies, not learning from dead ones.
 In the controversy over human dissection, maybe Hippocrates just wants to stay well out of it.

-This was my first-ever blog post, and it’s very special to me.
+This was my first-ever blog post, written in January 2012 for the now-discontinued collective blog, Wonders & Marvels, and it’s very special to me.
 For the text of Vesalius, and a useful introductory essay by Professor Vivian Nutton, see http://vesalius.northwestern.edu/